Brand Hong Kong - Asia's world city

 Risk factors

 Many risk factors for CVD have been identified.
-They include advancing age, hypertension, hyperlipidemia, diabetes, smoking, excessive drinking, obesity and lack of physical activity.
+They include advancing age, hypertension, hyperlipidemia, diabetes mellitus, smoking, excessive drinking, obesity and lack of physical activity.
 Some underlying illnesses such as rheumatic heart disease or congenital abnormalities of brain vessels also increase the risk of CVD.

 Prevention

-Smoking and excessive alcohol consumption should be avoided.
+Smoking and alcohol consumption should be avoided.
 It is imperative to control hypertension and diabetes to reduce the risk of CVD.
-A balanced diet, regular physical activity and weight control are also important.
+A balanced diet, regular physical activity and maintaining an optimal weight and waist circumference are also important.

 Related information

-To know more about CVD and healthy lifestyle, please browse the website of the Health Zone.
-Besides, the Elderly Health Services of the Department of Health offers various health promotion programmes for the elderly.
+To know more about CVD and healthy lifestyle, please browse the website of the Elderly Health Services of the Department of Health offers various health promotion programmes for the elderly.